omarKaushru/CodeForcesProblem/README.md

 # Solution of CodeForces Problems
 # Solution of 791A - Bear and Big Brother
-# Solution of 1220A - Cards Solved
+# Solution of 1220A - Cards